yfaizal/onlinefaxesapi-guzzle5.3/README.md

 #### Features included :-
 * Auto-checking token expiry before every request.
-* Re-request for a new token and save into database ( sample sql included. )
+* Re-request for a new token and save it into database ( sample sql included. )
+* Use PHP Session Upload Progress to hold Posting to API until finished uploading/attaching big file(s).

 #### Features NOT included :-
 * Form Validation ( Form for sending Fax )

 #### Live Demo
-Click <a href="http://syngular.pw/onlinefaxes" target="_blank">here</a> to see a live demo.
+Click <a href="http://syngular.pw/sample" target="_blank">here</a> to see a live demo.

 #### Built with and tested on :-
 * <a href="https://github.com/guzzle/guzzle/tree/5.3" target="_blank">Guzzle5.3</a>.